theborakompanioni/azure-docs.de-de/articles/storsimple/storsimple-power-cooling-module-replacement.md

 <properties
-   pageTitle="Austauschen eines PCM im StorSimple-Gerät | Microsoft Azure" description="In diesem Thema wird erläutert, wie Sie ein oder beide Module für Stromversorgung und Kühlung (PCM) in einem StorSimple-Gerät austauschen oder ausbauen." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Replace a PCM on your StorSimple device | Microsoft Azure" description="Explains how to remove and replace the Power and Cooling Module (PCM) on your StorSimple device" services="storsimple" documentationCenter="" authors="alkohli"